Galaxy Zoo: Galactic bars and bulges

 In September 2014, a paper titled: "Galaxy Zoo: CANDELS Barred Disks and Bar Fractions" was accepted for publication by the MNRAS.
 This was the first set of results from the Hubble Space Telescope CANDELS survey that was part of Galaxy Zoo 4.
 The study reports "the discovery of strong barred structures in massive disk galaxies at z ≈1.5 in deep rest-frame optical images from CANDELS".
 From within a sample of 876 disk galaxies identified by visual classification in Galaxy Zoo 4, 123 barred galaxies are examined.
 It is found that the bar fraction across the redshift range 0.5 < z < 2 does not significantly evolve.

 Galaxy mergers and interactions

 (See also under Retired projects above.)

 Galaxy Zoo Mergers was a Galaxy Zoo project started in November 2009 and retired in June 2012.
 There have also been a number of studies on galaxy mergers, among which was a survey of ≈3000, which presented "the largest, most homogeneous catalogue of merging galaxies in the nearby universe".
 This catalogue was spread over two papers and was a result of volunteers selecting likely candidates from Galaxy Zoo 1 and posting them on the Galaxy Zoo forum.
 Other papers that have used Galaxy Zoo data resulted in observations that include those taken by the Chandra X-ray Observatory.

-Examples

-Examples of crowdsourced astronomy projects include: